gov-cy/staging-govcy-design-system-docs/src/components/accordion.md

 - use a list of links at the start of the page (known as ‘anchor links’) to take the user to particular sections of a page

 > **Warning**{class="govcy-fw-bolder govcy-fs-4 govcy-d-block"}
 > Accordions work best for simple content and links.
-Do not use accordions to split up a series of ==questions==.
+Do not use accordions to split up a series of [questions](../../patterns/question_pages/).
 Use separate pages instead.
-See the ==Structing a service== pattern for more information.
+See the [Structuring a service](../../patterns/service_structure/) pattern for more information.
 {class="govcy-alert-notification govcy-p-4 govcy-mb-6 govcy-br-5 govcy-br-info"}

 Do not put accordions within accordions, as it will make content difficult to find.